joemoose/dungeoneers.d20/docs/appendix-g.md

 #### Invoking Powers

-**To invoke a sorcerous power**, sacrifice at least one ability score for essence and make a WIL check.
+**To invoke a sorcerous power**, take two actions, sacrifice at least one point of an attribute score for essence, and make a WIL check.

 - If the check succeeds, the power manifests as you intended.
-- The power does not materialize on a failure; you must then make a **corruption check** to avoid the resulting sorcerous chaos in you.
+- The power does not materialize on a failure; you must then make a **corruption check** to avoid the resulting sorcerous backlash within you.

 The WIL check to invoke your power has an advantage if your invocation is performed over two rounds without interruption.
 The invocation may succeed automatically if invoked as a ritual over an uninterrupted watch.